UPPERCASE vs lowercase

 In the gaming world, live-streaming video platform twitch and indie games publisher nkidu have also chosen lowercase logos in an effort to tap into the ideas around excitement and fun, recreational activities.

 If you’re still unsure about if you want to use all lowercase or uppercase, well, a mix of both is still a great idea and is often seen as timeless.
 The majority of the top brands in the world use a mixture of both lowercase and uppercase in their logo designs.

 Coca-Cola and Microsoft are two iconic brands that have hardly changed over the years and use a mix of both.
 While the text does matter when it comes to your brand, there are plenty of other things that coincide with making it evoke the message you want to present, such as the font, colours, your brand’s tone of voice and who your business is associated with.

-If you need a hand with branding, our team at Thrive are here to help.
 Some could say, branding is our jam.
-Check out our portfolio of epic branding we’ve created over the years.
-Or if you’re ready for one of our designers to bring your vision to life, click here.
+Check out our portfolio of epic branding we’ve created over the years or fill in our quote form if you’re ready for one of our designers to bring your vision to life.

 Create a big impact with a landing page that leaves a lasting impression.